fnordemann/ResilientProcessExecution/README.md

 - Users may find the source code commentaries helpful for understanding/adapting the proof-of-concept.
 - Real-world deployments require to adapt the network configuration of services xyz-service->src->main->resources->application.yml
-- Service discovery and decision making is part of the *SP* implementation and may be used in other services.
+- Service discovery and decision making is part of the *S3* implementation and may be used in other services.
-- Multiple instances of *OSAS/OGCS* may be started by using profiles *osas1/osas2 ogcs1/ogcs2*.

 ## Used software
 - Java
 - Spring Framework
+- JGraphT Java Library
 - Camunda BPM
 - Docker (for executing the proof-of-concept)